emdzejski/garaz_projekt/README.md

 - Eryk Bluj
 - Mateusz Janus
 # Description of the project
-For our final project during Garage of Complexity course we decided to create a chessboard with an added display system.
-A current arrangement of pieces on the board is shown on a computer screen.
-In order to distinguish between each chess piece, we placed a particular resistor inside of it.
-The electric circuit in our project works as a voltage divider.
-Two wires are glued to every square on the board, therefore by placing a given piece on it, a certain resistor is connected to the circuit.
-This results in a voltage drop, which can be read by an Arduino board.
-Multiplexers helped us in determining the position of a piece.
+For our final project during Garage of Complexity course we decided to create a chessboard with an integrated display system.
+The board detects the arrangement of pieces and shows their positions on a computer screen.
+To identify each piece, we placed a certain resistor inside it.
+The electric circuit in our project is based on a voltage divider.
+Each square on the board has two wires.
+When a piece is placed on it, a given resistor completes the circuit.
+This results in a characteristic voltage drop.
+Multiplexers (MUX in short) were used to determine a position of a piece.
+Each multiplexer corresponds to a row of the chessboard, with its digital pins assigned to individual squares.
+The voltage value on every square is read cyclically by an Arduino board and a representation of a chess board is created in a terminal.
 <p align="center">
 <img src="https://github.com/ComplexityGarage/ExemplaryProject1/assets/104577187/8e26472c-64b3-4d22-9e41-16306ed59c64" width="500">